godziller/dijkstra_project/report/REPORT.md

 ## Part 4 - Evaluate Dijkstra for fixed Graph size but all notes shortest paths

-Part 4 builds on Part 3, asking the open question - would Dijksta's performance improve if it checked whether a node being removed from the heap is the destination and if so break out of the loop returning the current tree.
+Part 4 builds on Part 3, asking the open question - would Dijkstra's performance improve if it checked whether a node being removed from the heap is the destination and if so break out of the loop returning the current tree.

 The raw data can be viewed in `evaluation_q4.txt`.
-Below is a graphical represenation of the performance run.
+Below is a graphical representation of the performance run.

 ### Running and Evaluating